 10 | N | P | Y | 3 | 1 |

-Step 4:- Here comes the actual use of modes in the algorithm.
-Maximum categorical occurrence (mode) is assigned to the updated centroid elements of each cluster.
+Step 4: Here comes the actual use of modes in the algorithm.
+The maximum categorical occurrence (mode) is assigned to the updated centroid elements of each cluster.

 S.N. | C1 | C2 | C3 |